The Width Paradox and the Internal Structure of a Black-Hole

 \section{The black hole has an inner structure}

-This paradoxal result arises from the assumption the black hole is a structureless object that emits grey-body radiation at the black hole temperature.
-The situation reminds the early days of quantum theory, where Planck derived the black body radiation from the absorption and emission of radiation by harmonic oscillators that undergo discrete transitions.
+The above paradoxical result arises from the assumption the black hole is a structureless object that emits grey-body radiation at the Bekenstein-Hawking temperature.
+The situation reminds the early days of quantum theory, where Planck derived the black body radiation from the absorption and emission of radiation by harmonic oscillators that undergo transitions between discrete energy levels.
 Instead of harmonic oscillators, following Bekenstein-Mukhanov's proposal \cite{mukhanov} we assume that the black hole area is quantized in units of the Planck length.
 Evidence of area quantization arises from various different theoretical approaches like loop quantum gravity,\cite{loop} or more qualitative arguments like the gedanken experiment of absorption of quanta \cite{gedanken}, and also excitation of the black hole's ring modes\cite{ringmodes}.
-Recently it has been claimed that the late echo detected in the merging of black holes are an inprint of the area quantization \cite{gravecho}.
-Accordingly
+Recently it has been claimed that the late echo detected in the merging of black holes might be an imprint of the area quantization \cite{gravecho}.
+Any way:

-where $\kappa$ is a numerical parameter of order one.
-In the lack of a comprehensive theory of quantum gravity, its value depends upon the quantization argument.Therefore, very much like in atomic physics, emission of quanta results from transitions among energy levels.
+Here $\kappa$ is a numerical parameter of order one.
+In the lack of a comprehensive theory of quantum gravity, its value depends upon the quantization argument.
+Very much like in atomic physics, emission of quanta results from transitions among energy levels.
 The mass, angular momentum and entropy changes due to the emission of a quantum in the continuous approximation satisfy the first law: